VolkanSah/Python-Modules-Overview/README.md

 # Python Modules Overview (Update 06/2023)

-This repository provides an overview of some common and useful Python modules, categorized by their functionality.
+This repository provides an overview of some common and useful Python modules I use, categorized by their functionality.
 This list is not exhaustive but serves as a starting point for exploring various Python libraries.

 ## Table of Contents